-The Department will measure the gross savings in cost by subtracting the estimated construction costs of the proposed and accepted option-from the estimated construction costs in the original Contract.
-Third party engineering and development costs incurred by the Contractor when substantiated by invoice, shall be subtracted from the computed gross savings of the VECP.
-Third party engineering and in-house review costs shall be subtracted from the computed gross savings of the VECP.
-The Department's labor costs will be calculated at the fixed amount of \$50.00 per hour per employee.
-Project personnel assigned to the field office or who work on the project on a regular basis shall not be included in this portion of the cost.
+The Department will measure the net savings in cost by subtracting the estimated construction costs of the proposed and accepted option-from the estimated construction costs in the original Contract.
+Third party engineering and development costs incurred by the Contractor and third party review costs incurred by the Department, when substantiated by invoice, shall be subtracted from the computed net savings of the VECP.